 - If your chuck roast is really wide it might be easier to brown it in a skillet, that’s often what I do rather than trying to get it to fit on the bottom of the Instant Pot inner pot.

-- If you want to make potatoes or additional vegetables such as carrots to serve with the meat you can cook them in the pot at the end of the meat cook time.
+- If you want to make potatoes or additional vegetables such as carrots to serve with the meat you can cook them in the pressure cooker at the end of the meat cook time.
 Simply remove the meat and cover with foil to keep warm.
 Add a steamer basket and add in your potatoes and carrots, replace the lid and cook for 4 minutes, then you can quick release the pressure.

 Pressure Cooker Pot Roast